Coral Coast

 The Coral Coast is named for the fringing coral reefs that run close along the shoreline of the southern coast of Viti Levu.
 Though quite shallow and often out of the water at low tide, the edge of these reefs falls away 100s of metres just a short distance offshore.
 This means that as well as gently sloping reefs, there are walls and cavernous areas with deep slots, swim-throughs and large overhangs.
 There are chance encounters with bigger stuff like turtles and even dolphins, and all the usual critters are there from Nudibranchs to reef sharks.

 The Coral Coast is the south western coastline of Viti Levu – the main island.
-More a figurative description of this particular stretch of coast, than a geographic or administrative definition.
 The fringing coral reef that runs along the coast actually joins the Malolo Barrier Reef to the west, and runs into Pacific Harbour to the east.

 Getting There